Bede is an artist with a long time interest in the lives of saints.

-They started on an arduous journey of 600 miles to El Obeid.
+Thus, in her first days of captivity, she had to travel 600 miles to El Obeid by foot.
 In her memoirs, she remembers the anguished longing for her parents and family during those first days of bondage.
 At one point, she managed to escape with a girl about her own age.
 As they were running in the wilderness until near exhaustion, Bakhita looked up in the night sky.
 She saw a radiantly beautiful figure smiling at her and pointing which way to go.
 A few hours later, they found a cabin with a man there, who gave them food and water.
 Though she ended up back in slavery, Bakhita later believed that it was her guardian angel shining in the sky.
 Without his help, she likely would have died in the wilderness.

 Her passage through life during the next twelve years was indeed a sorrowful one.
 Hardly a day passed when she was not whipped or beaten.
 She was salt-scarred and forcibly converted to Islam.
 In the trauma of abduction and hardship, she forgot her original name.
 Nonetheless, the name Bakhita, or “fortunate one,” given by the slave traders, is not without providential meaning.
 Her next steps in life would lead to a brighter future.